ExeterCodeClub/Support/quickgit.md

 ## A quick guide to git

 **Super short summary:** Git is a tool to keep track of all changes to any chosen files within a chosen folder.
 Typing `git` into the command line will give you a list of commonly used commands.
-You can get more in depth help on a command by typing `git <command> --help` (e.g. `git add --help`)
+You can get more in depth help on a command by typing `git <command> --help` (e.g. `git add --help`).
+This guide is by no means a full introduction to all the features, but they are at the core of what it's all about.

-**Basic steps:** init repo (once), create and edit files, add files to index, commit changes.
+**Basic steps at a glance:** init repo (once), create and edit files, add files to index, commit changes.

+**Github:** See [github help](https://help.github.com/) for help using git and connecting to GitHub.
 Github is one of many free online file storage services that seamlessly integrates with git.
-**Github:** See [github help](https://help.github.com/) for help using git and connecting to GitHub.
-To upload files to a remote (internet) github repository using git: find your ssh public key (which git uses to communicate), insert it into your github account, create a repository (storage folder) on your github account, set the upstream connection on your computer's git software to the web address of that repository.
+To upload files to a remote (internet) GitHub repository using git: find your ssh public key (which git uses to communicate), insert it into your github account, create a repository (storage folder) on your github account, set the upstream connection on your computer's git software to the web address of that repository.

 Git is a peice of software you need to have installed on your computer, before you can do anything.